 How Much Do Gas Permeable Contacts Cost?

 The cost of gas permeable lenses depends on each patient’s condition and prescription needs.
-For example, if your eye doctor recommends disposable bifocal contact lenses, an estimated per-box cost for these lenses is $50 to $70 (similar to the cost of disposable toric contacts).
+For example, if your optometrist recommends disposable bifocal contact lenses, an estimated per-box cost for these lenses is $50 to $70 (similar to the cost of disposable toric contacts).
 GP lenses usually average around $200 a pair.

 Scleral lenses are custom-made for each patient.
 This is because every patient’s cornea has a unique shape, so each scleral lens must fit the eye exactly.
-Because of this personalized fit, the cost of scleral lenses is usually higher than standard contact lenses, which are mass produced.
+Because of this personalised fit, the cost of scleral lenses is usually higher than standard contact lenses, which are mass produced.
 However, sclerals last up to 3 years, so they’re more cost-effective in the long term.